conda-incubator/conda-pypi/docs/features.md

 towards safer alternatives.

-When these marker files are present, they display a message letting users know that the `conda pip` subcommand is available as a safer alternative.
+When these marker files are present, they display a message letting users know that the `conda pypi` subcommand is available as a safer alternative.
 The primary goal is to avoid accidental overwrites that could break your conda environment.
 If you need to use `pip` directly, you can still do so by adding the `--break-system-packages` flag, though this is generally not recommended